Graduate Department of History

 Admission Requirements

 The Department of History offers programs leading to the degrees of MA and PhD in history.
 Eighteen semester hours of undergraduate work in history and/or graduate course work is a prerequisite for the MA degree programs and PhD programs in history.
 The student must have a minimum of a 3.3 GPA as an upper-division undergraduate (and a minimum 3.65 on a master's degree if applicable).
-In addition to the University application (online at https://admissions.fsu.edu/), three letters of recommendation, a statement of goals, and a writing sample are required.
+In addition to the University application (online at https://admissions.fsu.edu/), official transcripts from all colleges and universities attended, three letters of recommendation, a statement of goals, and a writing sample are required.
 All materials must be received by December 1st to be considered for fall admission.
 Meeting the minimum requirements does not guarantee acceptance into the Department of History graduate program.
 Applicants should be in touch with potential advisors.

 Master's Program in History